 Under the Labour Code, pregnant and nursing women are entitled to accommodation too.
-They, as well as female workers in an advanced stage of in vitro treatment, may refuse work that the government has determined poses a threat to their, or their babies' health.92 e) Does national law clearly provide for the shift of the burden of proof, when claiming the right to reasonable accommodation?
+They, as well as female workers in an advanced stage of in vitro treatment, may refuse work that the government has determined poses a threat to their own, or their babies', health.75 race or ethnic origin i)

-Such women are entitled to accommodation of the workplace or working hours to prevent any risk to their health or safety.93 If this is impossible or unjustified, the employer has a duty to take the necessary steps to assign the worker to another job.94 The woman is bound by the medical authorities' instruction not to do the inappropriate job.
+Such women are entitled to accommodation of the workplace or working hours to prevent any risk to their health or safety.76 If this is impossible or unjustified, the employer has a duty to take the necessary steps to assign the worker to another job.77 The woman is bound by the medical authorities' instruction not to do the inappropriate job.

-Until the employer provides the woman with accommodation or a different job, she is entitled to not do the inappropriate job and still receive one monthly salary.95 Employers are under a duty to assign workplaces and jobs suitable for pregnant and nursing women, as well as women in an advanced stage of in vitro treatment, each year.96
+Until the employer provides the woman with accommodation or a different job, she is entitled to not do the inappropriate job and still receive one monthly salary.78 Employers are under a duty to assign workplaces and jobs suitable for pregnant and nursing women, as well as women in an advanced stage of in vitro treatment, each year.79 religion or belief ii)